MorganBergen/senior-design-project/proposal/README.md

 Clarity will be using the following features to achieve the objectives of the project:

-1.  user profile and data input
+1. User profile and data input

 users provide their specific information, including age, gender, weight, medical history, medications, and other relevant health data.  the user can set specific health goals related to their dietary needs, such as managing diabetes, losing weight, or improving overall wellness.

-2.  mobile device image capture
+2. Mobile device image capture

 users capture images of their meals using a mobile device.  the software should be user friendly and guide users on how to take clear and useful photos for analysis.

-3.  image analysis and nutritional data extraction
+3. Image analysis and nutritional data extraction

 [ai powered analysis](https://openfoodfacts.github.io/openfoodfacts-server/) will consist of uploaded images to a desktop software where machine learning algorithms analyze the food items for nutritional content, portion sizes, and dietary composition.